huyphung1602/presentations/d3_data_viz/slides.md

 transition: slide-up
 level: 2
 ---
+# Basic Concepts
+The core concepts to create charts using D3.js

+There are some core concepts we need to know before creating our first chart using D3.js:
+- Selections
+- Scales
+- Axes
+- Transitions
+- Data Binding

+---
+transition: slide-up
+level: 2
+---
 # Selections
 Selections are the basic unit of interaction in D3.js.
 They allow you to query and traverse the DOM.